Managing InterSystems IRIS Licensing

 InterSystems IRIS uses license keys to ensure proper operation of its registered sites, to define capacity available and to control access to InterSystems IRIS features.
 (License keys are not required for evaluation installations.)
 A license key is provided in the form of a license key file, typically named iris.key.

 After installing InterSystems IRIS, use the following procedure to activate your license key.
 You can always use the same procedure to activate a new license key (that is, upgrade the key) for any installed instance.
 You can activate a license key placed in any location accessible to the Management Portal; as part of activation, the license key is copied to the instance’s install-dir/mgr directory as iris.key, if it is not named that already.

 You can also select a license key during Windows installation (see the chapter “Installing InterSystems IRIS on Microsoft Windows” in the Installation Guide).
 When you do this, the license is automatically activated and the license key is copied to the instance’s install-dir/mgr directory as iris.key; the activation procedure described here is not required.

 This section also discusses license troubleshooting and upgrading a license from the operating system command line when all license units are in use.

 To activate a license key, use the following procedure:

-, overwriting the previous license key (if any).
-A confirmation dialog reminds you to restart the instance, if required, and warns you if the new license will enable fewer features than the current license if this is the case.
+Click Activate to activate the new license key; it is copied to the instance’s install-dir/mgr directory as iris.key, overwriting the previous license key (if any).
+A confirmation dialog reminds you to restart the instance if required, and warns you if the new license enables fewer features than the current license.

 In general there is no need to restart the instance, but there are constraints when upgrading a license key.
 Automatic activation of the new key does not occur if you change license types from Power Unit to any other type; this should be a rare event.